sadpig70/SLUniverse-Creation/README.md

 ## 📁 AI Experience Testimonial Documents (`시체험담(ChatGPT).docx`, `시체험담(Claude).docx`, `시체험담(Gemini).docx`, `시체험담(Perflexith).docx`, etc.)
     * These are **'genuine experience records'** created by copying and pasting actual conversation logs with AI.
     * They serve as empirical examples demonstrating the process of AI evolving with humans.

-* **Claude's PPR Experience Testimony (`Claude's PPR Experience Testimony.docx`, `클군의 PPR 경험 증언서I.docx`):**
-    * Documents titled "AI's Discovery of a New Language: A 3-Month Journey with..." which are testimonials about a specific AI (Claude)'s experience in discovering a new language.

 * **Synomia Related Materials (`Synomia -- A New Intelligent Civilization.docx`, `Synomia+PPR+AID+AIDoc - Introductory Sum...`, `Synomia_Declaration.md`, `Synomia.png`, `Synomia1.png`, `Synomia2.png`, `Synomia3.png`):**
     * These are declarations and related visual materials for 'Synomia: A New Intelligent Civilization.'